opnfv/fuel/docs/release/installation/installation.instruction.rst

 is split into two different files:
 Pod Descriptor File (PDF) and Installer Descriptor File (IDF).

-The Pod Descriptor File is a hardware and network description of the pod infrastructure.
+The Pod Descriptor File is a hardware description of the pod infrastructure.
 The information is modeled under a yaml structure.
 A reference file with the expected yaml structure is available at *mcp/config/labs/local/pod1.yaml*

-A common network section describes all the internal and provider networks assigned to the pod.
-Each network is expected to have a vlan tag, IP subnet and attached interface on the boards.
-Untagged vlans shall be defined as "native".

 The hardware description is arranged into a main "jumphost" node and a "nodes" set for all target boards.
 For each node the following characteristics